wpmetabox/docs/_docs/rwmb-get-object-fields.md

 Name|Description
 ---|---
 `$type_or_id`|The object ID or type.
-Type should be post type for posts or taxonomy for terms.
+Type should be post type/post ID for posts, or taxonomy/term ID for terms or settings page ID for settings pages.
 Required.
 `$object_type`|The object type: `post` (default), `term`, `user` or `setting`.
 Optional.

 ## Returned value